chaunceygardiner/weewx-loopdata/README.md

 ## Sample configuration

 Fresh installs add the following `[LoopData]` section to `weewx.conf`.
+Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those, so it is the values a fresh install writes, not the shape of the text.
 The `fields` line is exactly the fields the sample report's instrument panel reads.
 Upgrading installs keep whatever `fields` line is already in `weewx.conf` — to adopt the panel, replace your `fields` line with this one (appending any fields other pages of yours use).

 ```
 [LoopData]